Speed, Range, and Distance in Star Wars Legion

 - Huge base is 100mm or 3.9"

-Using these metrics we know that a small base moving speed 2 (a trooper at average speed) comes out very nicely to 6.06" or essentially Range 1 with a little wiggle room.
-That means that if a trooper unit has a speed 2 move and a range 1-3 weapon, if the target unit is at range 4 before moving then you know they will be in range for an attack after moving directly towards them at speed 2.
+Using these metrics we know that a small base moving speed 2 (a trooper at average speed) comes out very nicely to nearly 6" or essentially Range 1.
+That means that if a trooper unit has a speed 2 move and a range 1-3 weapon, if the target unit is just within range 4 before moving then you know they will be in range for an attack after moving directly towards them at speed 2.

 A medium base moving Speed 3 is just shy of a Range 1.5 move and thus moving twice is essentially a Range 3 move.
 This means that a unit of speeder bikes can double move and shoot a unit that was range 6 from where they started, allowing them to cover almost all of the board.